 Generally, you’ll find that it is very close to a checking account with a fixed monthly fee.
 Unfortunately, you can only apply for it at a Chase branch.

 - Pros: Access to many features available with a regular Chase checking account

 Most prepaid debit cards do not allow you to write checks because written checks can lead to overdrafts, which cannot happen on prepaid cards.
 The American Express Bluebird Account is able to offer check-writing capabilities because written checks must be pre-authorized (funds debited from the account) before they are valid.

 The Bluebird Account carries no monthly fee or no activation fee.
 Funds can be deposited for free by direct deposit, ACH transfer, debit card, mobile check deposit, mailed check deposits and cash load at Walmart.
-American Express partnered with the MoneyPass ATM network for fee-free withdrawals at 24,000 nationwide ATMs, if you posted a direct deposit within the last 30 days.
+American Express partnered with the MoneyPass ATM network for fee-free withdrawals at 24,000 nationwide ATMs.
+You can get unlimited free ATM withdrawals at a MoneyPass ATM, as long as you posted a direct deposit within the last 30 days.
 Otherwise, the fee is $2 per withdrawal (includes non-MoneyPass ATMs).
-The fee for Bluebird checks are $19.94 for 50 checks or $26.94 for 100 checks, not including shipping and taxes.
+The fee for Bluebird checks is $19.94 for 50 checks or $26.94 for 100 checks, not including shipping and taxes.